 National Institute on Drug Abuse.
 (October 2016).
-“The Science of Drug Abuse and Addiction: The Basics.” from https://www.drugabuse.gov/publications/drugfacts/prescription-cns-depressants
+“The Science of Drug Abuse and Addiction: The Basics.”
+Retrieved July 2018, from from https://www.drugabuse.gov/publications/drugfacts/prescription-cns-depressants

 NIDA.
 (March 2018).
 “Prescription CNS Depressants.”
 National Institute on Drug Abuse.
-Retrieved July 2018 from https://www.drugabuse.gov/publications/drugfacts/prescription-cns-depressants
+Retrieved July 2018, from from https://www.drugabuse.gov/publications/drugfacts/prescription-cns-depressants

 NIDA.
 (February 2015).
 “What Are the Effects of Common Dissociative Drugs on the Brain and Body?”
-National Institute on Drug Abuse. from https://www.drugabuse.gov/publications/research-reports/hallucinogens-dissociative-drugs/what-are-effects-common-dissociative-drugs-brain-body
+National Institute on Drug Abuse.
+Retrieved Retrieved July 2018, from from https://www.drugabuse.gov/publications/research-reports/hallucinogens-dissociative-drugs/what-are-effects-common-dissociative-drugs-brain-body

 NIDA.
 (January 2016).
 “What Are Hallucinogens?”
-National Institute on Drug Abuse. from https://www.drugabuse.gov/publications/drugfacts/hallucinogens
+National Institute on Drug Abuse.
+Retrieved at from https://www.drugabuse.gov/publications/drugfacts/hallucinogens